dasdsadadaddasa/hotface/README.md

 For the configuration, you need to create a file in the /etc/uwsgi/apps-available directory.
 In this example, I will call the file flaskbb.ini.
 After that, you can start with configuring it.
 My config looks like this for flaskbb.org (see below).
 As you might have noticed, I’m using a own user for my apps whose home directory is located at /var/apps/.
 In this directory there are living all my Flask apps.

 [uwsgi]
-base = /var/apps/flaskbb
+base = /var/apps/Hotface
-home = /var/apps/.virtualenvs/flaskbb/
+home = /var/apps/.virtualenvs/Hotface/
 pythonpath = %(base)
 socket = 127.0.0.1:30002
 module = wsgi
-callable = flaskbb
+callable = Hotface
 uid = apps
 gid = apps
-logto = /var/apps/flaskbb/logs/uwsgi.log
+logto = /var/apps/Hotface/logs/uwsgi.log
 plugins = python

-base 	/path/to/flaskbb 	The folder where your flaskbb application lives home 	/path/to/virtualenv/folder 	The virtualenv folder for your flaskbb application pythonpath 	/path/to/flaskbb 	The same as base socket 	socket 	This can be either a ip or the path to a socket (don’t forget to change that in your nginx config) module 	wsgi.py 	This is the file located in the root directory from flaskbb (where manage.py lives). callable 	flaskbb 	The callable is application you have created in the wsgi.py file uid 	your_user 	The user who should be used.
+base 	/path/to/Hotface	The folder where your Hotface application lives home 	/path/to/virtualenv/folder 	The virtualenv folder for your Hotface application pythonpath 	/path/to/Hotface	The same as base socket 	socket 	This can be either a ip or the path to a socket (don’t forget to change that in your nginx config) module 	wsgi.py 	This is the file located in the root directory from Hotface (where manage.py lives). callable 	Hotface The callable is application you have created in the wsgi.py file uid 	your_user 	The user who should be used.
 NEVER use root! gid 	your_group 	The group who should be used. logto 	/path/to/log/file 	The path to your uwsgi logfile